The Nyúzóvölgy massacre and the persecution of Gypsies in Hungary – Kemence

 Part of the „The emancipation of minorities” topic

-The Nyúzóvölgy massacre of 1782 represents one of the darkest chapters in the history of the Roma (Gypsy) community in Hungary.
+The Nyúzóvölgy massacre of 1782 represents one of the darkest chapters in the history of the Roma (Gypsy) community in .
 Taking place near the village of Kemence in Hont County, this mass execution was the result of a notorious show trial where nearly 200 Roma individuals were accused of cannibalism—a charge completely fabricated by the authorities.
-On August 24, 1782, 41 Roma were brutally executed in the Nyúzóvölgy area, many subjected to horrific tortures before their deaths.
+On August 24, 1782, 41 Roma were brutally executed in Nyúzóvölgy.

-Today, the Nyúzóvölgy massacre is commemorated as a symbol of the long struggle for Roma rights in Hungary.
-The erection of memorials and the increased focus on Roma history and culture reflect a growing recognition of the need to address the historical injustices faced by this community.
-The lessons of Nyúzóvölgy resonate not just in Hungary but across Central Europe, where the Roma continue to fight for equality and respect in the face of enduring challenges.
+Today, the Nyúzóvölgy massacre is remembered as a symbol of the long fight for Roma rights in Hungary.
+The building of memorials and the increased focus on Roma history and culture show a growing awareness of the need to address the past injustices faced by this community.